MColbrook/MathieuFunctionCollocation/README.md

 See license.txt.

 Example.m provides an example for a single plate.
-Multiple plates are handled by adding to the P cell array.
+Multiple plates are handled by adding to the P cell array, and Example2.m provides an example.
 See paper for definition of physical parameters and corresponding boundary conditions.